-pgo create cluster({{< relref "/pgo-client/reference/pgo\create\cluster.md" >}}) This first step to creating a standby PostgreSQL cluster is...to create a PostgreSQL standby cluster.
+pgo create cluster({{< relref "/pgo-client/reference/pgo_create_cluster.md" >}}) This first step to creating a standby PostgreSQL cluster is...to create a PostgreSQL standby cluster.
 We will cover how to set this up in the example below, but wanted to provide some of the standby-specific flags that need to be used when creating a standby cluster.
 These include:

 - --standby: Creates a cluster as a PostgreSQL standby cluster - --password-superuser: The password for the postgres superuser account, which performs a variety of administrative actions. - --password-replication: The password for the replication account (primaryuser), used to maintain high-availability. - --password: The password for the standard user account created during PostgreSQL cluster initialization. - --pgbackrest-repo-path: The specific pgBackRest repository path that should be utilized by the standby cluster.
-Allows a standby cluster to specify a path that matches that of the active cluster it is replicating. - --pgbackrest-storage-type: Must be set to s3 - --pgbackrest-s3-key: The S3 key to use - --pgbackrest-s3-key-secret: The S3 key secret to use - --pgbackrest-s3-bucket: The S3 bucket to use - --pgbackrest-s3-endpoint: The S3 endpoint to use - --pgbackrest-s3-region: The S3 region to use
+Allows a standby cluster to specify a path that matches that of the active cluster it is replicating. - --pgbackrest-storage-type: Must be set to either s3 or gcs